 Extensions for LaTeX

-7. Vim with LaTeX-suite
+10. Vim with LaTeX-Suite

-The entire installation process is perfectly documented on their Sourceforge page, which you must definitely pay a visit to.
+The entire installation process is perfectly documented on their Sourceforge page, which you must definitely pay a visit.
 There is another standalone Vim software, known as the gVim that brings a GUI-based interface to the Vim document editor.
 Vim-LaTeX has been developed specifically for the programmers and it is so highly configurable that it can function anyway, ranging from a simple notepad to all kinds of text editing and also editing of configuration files.

 Key Features: Visual editing, Mode mapping, Compiling, Error tracking, Code folding, Customized templates and more.